Check back to find out when next years competition is!

 - Recipes can not be desserts or include meat, fish or nuts

-- Remember you are preparing one recipe and will need to provide ten tasting portions.
-The recipe can be main dish and side (i.e. soup/salad, sandwich/salad, etc.) if desired.
+- Remember you are preparing one recipe and will need to provide six tasting portions.
+The recipe is a single dish, no main and side combinations (dips/dressings not included in this rule).
+You will plate two plates for presentation.

-- Cooking equipment will be supplied by Long Island Junior Iron Chef; it will consist of a Cuisinart 5-in-1 Griddler, single gas burner, one cutting board, and serving dishes.
+- Cooking equipment will be supplied by Long Island Junior Iron Chef; it will consist of a Cuisinart 5-in-1 Griddler, single gas burner, and serving dishes.

-- Cooking utensils and containers such as pots, spoons, measuring cups etc. will be brought by the team.
+- Cooking utensils and containers such as pots, spoons, measuring cups etc. are to be brought by the team.

 - Recipes will be reviewed and tasted by our qualified judges and winners will be chosen using the following criteria: